CiscoSE/Catalyst-Telemetry/README.md

 ## Troubleshooting

-A common error is that the DNA Center has an invalid certificate, please check that SSL verfication is turned off to avoid any issues.
+A common error is that the Catalyst Center has an invalid certificate, please check that SSL verfication is turned off to avoid any issues.

 ## License